Have Yourself A Merry Compound Interest

 $1,100 x (.10) = $110

 You made a larger profit even though you had the same rate of return!
 That’s because the original principal ($1,000) was invested, AND so was the previous year’s profit ($100.)
 What does the next year look like?
 Remember, you’re reinvesting all available money ($1,100 + $110).

 See?
 Each year you not only make more money, but at an increasing rate.
 And you’re not doing anything different!
 You’re not adding more money in!!
 You’re just sitting back and lettin’ that shit ride.

-These amounts are small so its hard to wrap your head around the true magic of compound returns, but play around with a compound interest calculator to see how impressive these numbers can get—especially when you explore time frames longer than 30 and 40 years.
+These amounts are small so it’s hard to wrap your head around the true magic of compound returns, but play around with a compound interest calculator to see how impressive these numbers can get—especially when you explore time frames longer than 30 and 40 years.
 That’s when the slope of a compound return graph starts to get steep, and it’s also why people are always screaming at us and telling us that our young years are the most important for investing.
-I think we should listen.
+We should listen.

-Also, if you make one wrong move—selling out during a crash (do not fucking do this)—then you’re not earning 8%.
+Also, if you make one wrong move—selling out during a crash (do not fucking do this, I will come to your house and I will yell)—then you’re not earning 8%.
 But if you add money to the stock market consistently over time, are never phased by a downturn (they will happen), and are PATIENT, you will not be disappointed.

 YOU MUST INVEST AT YOUR OWN RISK, YO!!
 Before you do anything, learn about how the stock market works.
 Here are a few articles to get you started: